 “I wondered if I could skip going to the Del Rio varsity game tonight.
-I have a project that I’m working on with Todd and Heather Miller for tomorrow’s freshman class election.”
+I have practice my speech with Todd and Heather Miller.
+I’m giving it during homeroom for tomorrow’s freshman class election.”

 “I’m running for vice president of the freshman class, but I don’t know if I’m going to win.
 There are several other candidates, and I think the results will be close.”

 “Well, good luck.
 And you don’t have to go to the Del Oro game tonight.
 If you have time you can tune into the school radio station and listen to the game.
-It’s streamed on the school website.
+It’s streamed on the Wilson High website.
 Pick the link for the Del Rio football game.”